Taking down buildings and structures is dangerous work with defined safety protocols.

 When workers are injured on the demolition jobsite, they need to follow procedures, including receiving appropriate medical attention and notifying their employer.
 Also, an injured worker should consider consulting a qualified Workers’ Compensation lawyer to protect their legal rights to benefits and a fair and full recovery of damages.

-If you were injured at work as a result of a demolition accident, the Chester County Workers’ Compensation lawyers at Wusinich & Sweeney, LLC are ready to assist.
+If you were injured at work as a result of a demolition accident, the Chester County Workers’ Compensation lawyers at Wusinich, Sweeney & Ryan, LLC are ready to assist.
 Taking pride in professionalism and the ability to provide skilled representation and counsel to their clients, our lawyers remain committed to public service based on judgment and the ability to provide good and effective legal advice.
 We will focus all our efforts toward getting you the compensation for which you are entitled.
 Contact us online or call us at 610-594-1600 for a free consultation today.
 We are located in Exton, Pennsylvania, and we serve residents of Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.